We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Is Pumpkin Dangerous to Guinea Pigs?

-Although feeding pumpkin to guinea pigs is healthy, it’s risky if not done the right way.
+Although feeding pumpkins to guinea pigs is healthy, it’s risky if not done the right way.

 Before feeding guinea pigs, you have to consider the pumpkin’s size, content, cleanliness, and other factors such as foods with similar nutrients.